christofmuc/KnobKraft-orm/README.md

 This will produce a single executable `builds/The-Orm/KnobKraftOrm` that you can run.

+## Building on macOS

+If you are inclined to build on Mac, you know what you're doing.
+I'd recommend to install the build requisites via homebrew like this

+    brew install gtk+3 glew boost python3

+and then run CMake to build the software

+    cmake -S . -B builds/release -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release
+    cmake --build builds/release

+which will produce a launchable application in a folder called `KnobKraftOrm.app`.

 ## Licensing

 As some substantial work has gone into the development of this, I decided to offer a dual license - AGPL, see the LICENSE.md file for the details, for everybody interested in how this works and willing to spend some time her- or himself on this, and a commercial MIT license available from me on request.
 Thus I can help the OpenSource community without blocking possible commercial applications.